miche1e/do-you-even-nix/README.md

 fi' >> ~/.zshrc
 ```
 ## Personalization
 do-you-even-nix have a bunch of variables where special chars and colors are defined.
-These variables, if not already set, falls back to a default value that you can look up in the theme's file.
+These variables, if not already set, fall back to a default value that you can look up in the theme's file.
 If you don't like how it looks you can override them to your preference in your `~/.zshrc` __before__ sourcing the theme's file.
 ```shell
 # Icons setting.
 DYEN_SEGMENT_SEPARATOR